mojaloop/ml-testing-toolkit/RULES_ENGINE.md

 You can observe the configurable parameters '\{\$request.params.Type\}' and '\{\$request.params.ID\}'.
 These values will be replaced with the values from the request in run time.

-The following is the list of configurable paramers that you can define anywhere in path, headers & body values.
+The following is the list of configurable parameters that you can define anywhere in path, headers & body values.
 * $request.params - Parameters in the request path
 * $request.body - Request body
 * $request.path - Entire request path